 In my textile art practice I explore my surroundings and interpret what I see through the medium of embroidery.
 In my works composition, I combine light, colour, shape and texture to recreate images that inspire me.
 I consider myself a painter using thread, an artist painting with a needle.
 My work has been exhibited in the United Kingdom and Australia.
-For my resume please go here.

 My practice engages with the natural environment recreating the images and shapes in my embroidered works in both 2D and 3D form.
 I am not primarily a photographer but my photos are invaluable to me as a record of composition, colour and detail, supported by my sketches.
 Photos are my starting point as I explore my subject matter directly onto fabric, painting with thread.

 Each piece uses photography, watercolour painting, beading, fabric, soluble backing, machine stitch and/or hand stitch, either alone or in combination.
 This creates depth, perspective and richness to the work and combines effectively to give detail and texture.

 In 2017 I facilitated the Moreland Quilt – a community engagement project to create a quilt representing City of Moreland resident’s cultural diversity, whilst recording the history of participants.
 To see the project go to the Moreland Quilt page.